andrec279/movie_recommender_sys/README.md

 - **RegParam**: Weight assigned to regularization term in the ALS objective function to prevent overfitting
 - **MaxIter**: Maximum number of ALS training iterations used to compute optimal U and V matrices

 At model inference time, we used scikit-learn's Nearest Neighbors search implementation to identify the top 100 item factors for each user factor by increasing cosine distance.
-The intuition behind using this approach is that since the ratings matrix R contains ratings, and UV approximates R, the dot product of row U_i and column V_i represents user i's affinity for item i, and cosine distance between vectors is inversely related to their dot product.
+The intuition behind using this approach was that since the ratings matrix R contains ratings (user-item affinity scores), and we assume UV approximates R reasonably well, the dot product of row U_i and column V_i should represent user i's affinity for item i, and cosine distance between vectors is inversely related to their dot product.

 ### Version 3: Latent Factor Model with Content Cold Start
 Version 3 builds upon Version 2 and attempts to address the problem of content cold start that arises in production recommender systems: when new items are added to a catalogue, a pure collaborative filtering approach fails for that item due to lack of prior interaction data for the product.
 Here we explore an approach to produce and evaluate content-based item representations to remedy this issue.
 To obtain content data for this approach, we used the "tag relevancy scores" dataset from GroupLens (see the **Data** section for reference), which provides a list of relevancy scores for different content-based tags (think tags that frequently associate with Netflix shows like "funny", "dark", "sophisticated") for 10,000 movies that appear in the original MovieLens ratings dataset.

-The modified approach to generating user / item representations using ALS with Content Cold Start then proceeded as follows.
+The modified approach to generating and evaluating user / item representations using ALS with Content Cold Start proceeded as follows:
+1. Generate d-dimensional user / item factors from all interactions data using pure collaborative filtering (ALS)
-To learn content-based item representations from the GroupLens tag data, we used a multivariate multiple linear regression model, using tag scores as features to learn the d-dimensional item factors in place of ALS.
+2. For movies with GroupLens tag data, train a multivariate multiple regression model (with L2 regularization) to learn the movie's d-dimensional item factors generated in step 1 from content information (tag scores).

-## Basic recommender system [80% of grade]

-1. As a first step, you will need to partition the rating data into training, validation, and test samples as discussed in lecture.
-    I recommend writing a script do this in advance, and saving the partitioned data for future use.
-    This will reduce the complexity of your experiment code down the line, and make it easier to generate alternative splits if you want to measure the stability of your implementation.

-2. Before implementing a sophisticated model, you should begin with a popularity baseline model as discussed in class.
-    This should be simple enough to implement with some basic dataframe computations.
-    Evaluate your popularity baseline (see below) before moving on to the enxt step.

-3. Your recommendation model should use Spark's alternating least squares (ALS) method to learn latent factor representations for users and items.
-    Be sure to thoroughly read through the documentation on the [pyspark.ml.recommendation module](https://spark.apache.org/docs/3.0.1/ml-collaborative-filtering.html) before getting started.
-    This model has some hyper-parameters that you should tune to optimize performance on the validation set, notably:
-      - the *rank* (dimension) of the latent factors, and
-      - the regularization parameter.

-### Evaluation

-Once you are able to make predictions—either from the popularity baseline or the latent factor model—you will need to evaluate accuracy on the validation and test data.
-Scores for validation and test should both be reported in your write-up.
-Evaluations should be based on predictions of the top 100 items for each user, and report the ranking metrics provided by spark.
-Refer to the [ranking metrics](https://spark.apache.org/docs/3.0.1/mllib-evaluation-metrics.html#ranking-systems) section of the Spark documentation for more details.

-The choice of evaluation criteria for hyper-parameter tuning is up to you, as is the range of hyper-parameters you consider, but be sure to document your choices in the final report.
-As a general rule, you should explore ranges of each hyper-parameter that are sufficiently large to produce observable differences in your evaluation score.

-  - *Cold-start*: using supplementary metadata (tags, genres, etc), build a model that can map observable data to the learned latent factor representation for items.
-To evaluate its accuracy, simulate a cold-start scenario by holding out a subset of items during training (of the recommender model), and compare its performance to a full collaborative filter model.  *Hint:* you may want to use dask for this.
+3. Remove all interaction data for 10% of movies from the original MovieLens rating dataset to simulate cold start conditions, and generate a new set of user / item factors with the remaining interactions data using ALS
+4. Use the regression model from step 2 to compute item factors for the 10% of held out items from step 1 and append those factors to the items matrix generated in step 3.
+5. Generate top 100 movie recommendations for each user using the same Nearest Neighbor search approach in Version 2: Latent Factor Model.

+## Evaluation, Results, and Discussion
+Models were evaluated on how closely the top 100 recommendations for each user matched their top 100-ranked movies by rating on average, taking order into account.
+To do so, we computed ranking *Mean Average Precision* (MAP) for each model using PySpark's implementation in their [mllib-evaluation-metrics module](https://spark.apache.org/docs/3.0.1/mllib-evaluation-metrics.html#ranking-systems).

+MAP results for each of the 3 model versions were as follows:
+- Version 1 (Baseline): 0.017
+- Version 2 (Latent Factor): 0.028
+- Version 3 (Latent Factor with Cold Start): 0.011

+It appears that using collaborative filtering for personalization of recommendations drove a significant improvement in performance over the baseline, while the first iteration of our content cold-start approach underperformed relative to baseline.
+Overall, it's worth noting that all three MAP scores appear quite low, which may have been due in large part to penalization of incorrectly ordered movie recommendations.
+In future work building recommendation systems, it may be worth exploring alternative evaluation metrics, such as Precision @ k, that don't take ordering into account to get a more holistic profile of model performance.

 ## Credits:
 - Thank you to Adi Srikanth and Jin Ishizuka as contributors on this project, who helped build a baseline popularity model for comparison against the ALS recommender model and fix / tune the ALS model as needed